-4.6.3 Direct support functions to the sleeping area may be included in a group sleeping area firecell or suites without fire separations or smoke separations.
+4.6.7 Direct support functions may be included in a group sleeping area without fire or smoke separations.
+Direct support functions may include sanitary facilities and tea making activities for use by the occupants, but may not include cooking facilities.